Jordan9675/MyDramaScraper/README.md

 ## Motivation

-This project is the brick of another project.
-Indeed, we are motivated in scraping information on MyDramaList so that we can later create a drama recommandation system based on the user's taste in terms of drama.
+This project is the brick of another upcoming project.
+Indeed, we are motivated in scraping information on MyDramaList so that we can later create a **drama recommandation system** based on the user's taste in terms of drama.

-We are firstly interested in retrieving information that could be relevant when creating such a system which explains why we decided not to retrieve some types of information from the website.
+We are mainly interested in retrieving information that could be relevant when creating such a system which explains why we decided not to retrieve some types of information from MyDramaList.

 Please note that only data from **drama** are being retrieved, movies are (at least for now) ignored by the spider.